carlosivanr/hugo_website/content/courses/rstats/2021-04-24-one-way-anova/index.markdown

 <!-- -----------------------Tab 1---------------------------------- -->
 {{< tab tabNum="1" >}}
-Jmv is a package that comes from the standalone jamovi statistical spreadsheet software. <a href="https://jamovi.org/"> Jamovi </a> was designed as an alternative to costly programs like SPSS or SAS and runs R underneath the hood.
-The developers of jamovi also released an R package with all of the functions of their standalone program.
-As you'll see, jmv produces well organized output and can automatically generate plots.
-It serves as a great way run statistical tests in R for beginners.
+Jmv is a package that comes from the standalone <a href="https://jamovi.org/"> jamovi </a> statistical spreadsheet software.
+Jamovi was designed as an alternative to costly statistical analysis software packages like SPSS or SAS and runs R underneath the hood.
+The developers of jamovi also released an R package with all of the functions of their standalone version.

-With the `anovaOneW()` function we will predict Scores by Group (`Scores ~ Group`), set the data to be analyzed as C3E9, set `fishers = TRUE` and `welchs = FALSE`, otherwise the function will run the default Welch's ANOVA.
+With the `anovaOneW()` function, we will predict Scores by Group (`Scores ~ Group`), set the data to be analyzed as C3E9, set `fishers = TRUE` and `welchs = FALSE`, otherwise the function will run the default Welch's ANOVA.
 We will also set the `phMethod = 'tukey'` to conduct posthoc tests, Lastly, we want to set `descPlot = TRUE` to plot means and confidence intervals.

 ```r